You've come a long way. On previous tutorials you learned how to make changes to Gazebo's codebase locally in your computer.

 Before starting to write code, it's a good idea to find out if anyone is already working on that, whether anyone has tried it before but failed, or simply if it makes sense.

-On Bitbucket, there is a list of "issues", which may be bugs or feature requests for each repository.
+On GitHub, there is a list of "issues", which may be bugs or feature requests for each repository.
 Here are the links to the issue lists for each Gazebo-related repository:

-Among these issues, the Gazebo core team marks some of them with the keyword
+Among these issues, the Gazebo core team marks some of them with the label

 issues for first time contributors like you ;) Take a look at the list and see